Gum Wall: History

 The wall is located in Post Alley adjacent to the box office for the Market Theater, a venue for comedy shows and other small performances.
 After it became the host of Unexpected Productions' Theatresports in 1991, the theater's walls were covered by patrons' pieces of used gum that had pennies pushed into them.
 The coins were later removed, but the gum remained amid several cleanings of the walls under orders from the Pike Place Market Preservation and Development Authority.
 The market's officials reversed course and allowed the gum wall to stay, deeming it to be a tourist attraction around 1999.

 By the late 2000s, the gum wall had grown to 50 ft long and included pieces as high as 20 ft.
 Some contributors to the gum wall arranged their pieces to create small works of art.

-Since 1999, it has become one of the most recognizable tourist destinations in the Pike Place Market area and receives thousands of visitors annually.
-Visitors regularly add new gum to the wall.
-In 2015, the Pike Place Market Preservation and Development Authority removed all the gum from the wall and steam-cleaned it in order to prevent the degradation of the brick. of gum were removed.
-Visitors and local residents soon added a new layer of gum to the wall immediately after the cleanup was completed, and gum has continued to accumulate.
+As of 2024, the gum wall is 54 ft long and 8 ft high, with an estimated density of 180 pieces of gum per brick.

+Cleanings

+On November 3, 2015, the Pike Place Market Preservation & Development Authority announced that the wall would be fully cleaned for the first time in 20 years.
+The steam cleaning and maintenance was intended to prevent further erosion of the bricks on the walls from the sugar in the gum.
+Prior to this, it had only ever been spot-cleaned in areas where gum had been placed in prohibited areas.
+In response to online posts, Pike Place Market officials launched a photo contest, encouraging fans to share their personal photos and memories of the wall online.

+Work began on November 10 and took 130 hours to complete, with over 2,350 lbs of gum removed and disposed of.
+The work was contracted to a local company and cost about $4,000 to complete.
+The temperature of the steam machines reached up to 280 F, delaminating the gum pieces and ensuring that the low pressure would not harm the bricks.
+The discarded gum was then sent to a normal landfill rather than composted.

+After the cleaning was finished, gum began to be re-added to the wall almost immediately, as there were no preventative measures to prohibit sticking gum to the newly cleaned wall.
+Some of the new additions were memorials to the November 2015 Paris attacks.
+The gum wall was cleaned again in September 2018 and November 2024.

 Recognition

-It was named one of the top 5 germiest tourist attractions in 2009, second to the Blarney Stone.
+It was named one of the top 5 "germiest" tourist attractions in 2009, second to the Blarney Stone.
 The Washington state governor, Jay Inslee, said it is his "favorite thing about Seattle you can't find anywhere else".
 The Gum Wall is located at the start of the Ghost Tour, and also a popular site with wedding photographers.
 Oftentimes, visitors create declarations of love out of gum, making for a comparison of the gum wall to other romantic spots such as the Pont des Art in Paris.

-Cleaning

-On November 3, 2015, it was announced by the Pike Place Market Preservation & Development Authority that for the first time in 20 years the great attraction gum wall would be receiving a total scrub down for maintenance and steam cleaning, to prevent further erosion of the bricks on the walls from the sugar in the gum.
-Prior to this, it had only ever been spot-cleaned in areas where gum had been placed in prohibited areas.

-Because the announcement of the cleaning caused a lot of commotion amongst Seattle residents and fans of the tourist spot, Pike Place Market officials launched a photo contest in which fans were encouraged to share their own photos and memories with the wall online.